 Weather and Storm Resistance

-Weight and packed size
+Weight and Packed Size

 Livability and Comfort

 At only 24 sq ft of interior floor space, the Advance Pro has the least amount of square footage of any tent in our review.
 If you are 5'10 or taller, both your head and feet will touch the walls all the time.

 Adaptability and Versatility

-The Advance Pro is not a particularly versatile tent; instead, it offers a very focused design toward creating a strong and weather resistant design with minimal weight and packed volume.
+The Advance Pro is not a particularly versatile tent; instead, it offers a very focused design toward creating a strong and weather-resistant design with minimal weight and packed volume.
 This leaves little room for compromise.

-This tent breaths poorly in the rain, features no bug netting and would be a bummer to hang out in for any length of time.
+This tent breathes poorly in the rain, features no bug netting, and would be a bummer to hang out in for any length of time.